On the exact feasibility of convex scenario programs with discarded constraints: Introduction

-In particular, our contributions can be summarized as follows: (1) we propose a specific removal scheme and show that it possesses tighter guarantees on the probability of constraint violation associated to the resulting solution compared to~\cite{CG:11,Cal:10}; (2) we relax the assumption present in the papers~\cite{CG:11} that the removed scenarios need to be violated by the resulting solution; (3) we provide a problem class that satisfies our bound with equality, thus proving that the obtained bound is tight for this particular removal scheme.
-We also illustrate this statement by an example that admits an analytic solution; (4) our proof line is novel, in the sense that it departs from the one of~\cite{CG:11}, and is based on probably approximately correct learning (PAC) learning concepts based on the notion of compression~\cite{MPL:15,Vid:02,FW:95}.
+\begin{itemize} \item Proposing and analyzing a removal scheme that possesses tighter guarantees than \cite{CG:11,Cal:10} on the probability of constraint violation for scenario programs with discarded constraints (Theorems \ref{theo:main_result_fully_supp} and \ref{theo:main_result_non_deg}). \item Proving tightness of the resulting bound by characterizing the class of scenario programs that satisfies our bound with equality (Theorem \ref{theo:main_result_tight}). \item Computing analytically the solution of two scenario programs where the bound is tight (Section \ref{sec:analytic_sol}). \item Relaxing an assumption present in \cite{CG:11} that requires the removed scenarios to be violated by the final solution. \item Developing a novel proof line.
+Our analysis departs from the one of~\cite{CG:11}, and is based on probably approximately correct (PAC) learning concepts that use the notion of compression~\cite{MPL:15,Vid:02,FW:95}. \end{itemize}

-Note that our results are based on a particular scenario discarding scheme, that requires removing scenarios in batches with cardinality equal to the dimension of the problem, preventing us to remove them one by one.
+It is important to highlight that our analysis holds for a particular discarding scheme, which requires removing scenarios in batches, preventing us to remove them one by one.
 Extension to this direction is outside the scope of the current paper.
-Moreover, all our results are \emph{a priori}; possibly less conservative but \emph{a posteriori} results are available~\cite{CG:18,CGR:18,GC:19b}, however, follow a different conceptual and analysis line from the one adopted in this paper.
+Moreover, all our results are \emph{a priori}; possibly less conservative but \emph{a posteriori} results are available~\cite{CG:18,CGR:18,GC:19}, however, follow a different conceptual and analysis line from the one adopted in this paper.

 The paper is organized as follows: Section~\ref{sec:intro_main_concepts} reviews some background results on the scenario approach with discarded constraints and certain learning theoretic concepts.
-Section~\ref{sec:discard_scheme} introduces the proposed scenario discarding scheme and states the main results of the paper, while their proofs are provided in Section~\ref{sec:proof_main_results}.
-Section \ref{sec:tight} provides a class of optimization programs for which the proposed result is tight, while Section \ref{sec:exam} illustrates the theoretical results by means of a numerical example.
-Finally Section \ref{sec:concl} concludes the paper and provides some directions for future work.
+Section \ref{sec:analytic_sol} motivates the main results of the paper by means of two scenario programs that possess analytic solutions.
+Section~\ref{sec:discard_scheme} introduces the proposed scenario discarding scheme and states the main results of the paper.
+Proofs are provided in Section~\ref{sec:proof_main_results}.
+Section \ref{sec:tight} characterizes the class of optimization programs for which the proposed result is tight and Section \ref{sec:exam} illustrates the theoretical results by means of a numerical example.
+Finally, Section \ref{sec:concl} concludes the paper and provides some directions for future work.